nurturenature/jepsen-causal-consistency/doc/electricsql.md

 - generate a random mixture of reads and writes across all clients
 - let database briefly quiesce
-- each client does a final read of all keys in a single transaction from each node
+- each client does a final read of all keys from each node

 Check:

   - all nodes have an ok read
     - total sticky availability
-  - all nodes read the same value for all keys
+  - all nodes read the all the known write value for all keys
     - strong convergence
+- no unexpected read values
+    - Read Committed, no dirty reads

 ----